 It seems the old saying, “figures don’t lie, but liars do figure” not only applies when dealing with slick Wall Street statisticians, but also your own psyche.
-On top of that, financial news and opinions are now more plentiful than grains of sand.
+On top of that, financial news and opinions are now more plentiful than the sea.
 It is likely you are being bombarded with more pseudo-information than precise, timely feedback regarding your investments.

-If your financial advisor is worth his salt, he is making an effort to intervene — providing you with customized, accurate feedback regarding your investments via periodic performance reporting.
-If you and your advisor have not bounced around the idea of performance reporting yet, where should you start?
+If your financial adviser is worth their salt, they are making an effort to intervene–providing you with customized, accurate feedback regarding your investments via periodic performance reporting.
+If you and your adviser have not bounced around the idea of performance reporting yet, where should you start?

 Account statements and performance reports serve two very different purposes.
-Your account statements provide very detailed information about the transactions in your account and could alert you to errors, or even misconduct by your financial advisor or account custodian.
-Account statements can be difficult to decipher — so difficult that FINRA recently issued an investor alert in order to help guide individual investors through the labyrinth of information included in them.
+Your account statements provide very detailed information about the transactions in your account and could alert you to errors or even misconduct by your financial adviser or account custodian.
+Account statements can be difficult to decipher.
+FINRA recently issued an investor alert in order to help guide individual investors through the labyrinth of information included in them.

 Your performance report should, at the least, contain your investment portfolio’s rate of return after management fees and other expenses.
 The returns should be calculated using a method that fairly considers the cash flows in and out of your accounts.
 The two most widely accepted calculation methods that accomplish this are money-weighted return and time-weighted return.
 The former includes the market timing impact of your contributions to and withdrawals from your account; the latter removes the effect of those external cash flows.
 While these are both good methods to use when calculating your investment returns, they answer two different questions.